 You may minor in sociology while majoring in other disciplines.
 Sociology is a useful minor or major when combined with other fields including computer studies, psychology, history, foreign language, communication, and economics.

-Our sociology faculty consists of six full-time and several part-time members.
+Our sociology faculty consists of four full-time and several part-time members.
 Their areas of specialty include: medical sociology, sociology of education, social work, social problems, social organization, criminology, criminal justice, stratification, urban sociology, minorities, social psychology, research methods, statistics theory, and gerontology.